-If the activities of the Indian wholly owned subsidiary fall under Government approval route, then the approval from the Government has to be obtained.
+If the activities of the Indian wholly owned subsidiary fall under Government approval route, then prior approval from the Government of India has to be obtained.

-Currently, there are 9 sectors activities which require approval of the concerned Ministry/ Department.
+Currently, there are about 10 sectors activities which require prior approval from the concerned Ministry / Department.
 The Government has come up with Foreign Investment Facilitation Portal (FIFP), which is the new online single point interface of the Government of India for investors to facilitate FDI.
 The portal is likely to facilitate the single window clearance of applications which are through approval route.
 The portal has features like e-communication, quicker processing, reduced paperwork, SMS/email alert etc.